 How Can You Tell If Your Dog is Depressed?

 Changes in behavior are the most common signs of doggy depression.
 Here are some of the most common signs.
 Remember, if you notice your dog acting differently, it’s possible there’s something physical affecting him as well.
 If you’re concerned about your pup, a vet visit is always a good idea!

-Warning sign: His eating habits have changed.
+Have your dog’s eating habits changed?
 Depressed dogs eat less than usual and often refuse food (and sometimes water).

 What to do about it: Stick to a regular feeding schedule (morning and evening) where the food is only available at those intervals, then remove the bowl afterward.
 This will not only train him to respond to the availability, but regular routines are important to structure to combat depression.

-Warning sign: He's sleeping.
+Your dog is sleeping.
 Like, a lot.
-When his regular 12-14 hours of sleep starts bleeding into 18+ hours, and he's low energy even when he's awake, it could be depression.
+When his regular 12 to 14 hours of sleep starts bleeding into 18+ hours, and he's low energy even when he's awake, it could be depression.

 What to do about it: Love, encouragement, and time together can help emotional wounds heal.
-If there was a regular routine in place with that person/pet, do your best to fill in the gap and reinvent the routine.
-Play Adele albums with caution.
+If there was a regular routine in place with that person or pet, do your best to fill in the gap and reinvent the routine.

 What to do about it: Keep calm and carry on.
 And maybe go outside as much as possible.
 If your dog's eating habits are disrupted, chances are, his "elimination schedule" will be too.
 As mentioned, routine is helpful and so is patience.
 Once your dog is back to feeling himself, the accidents generally disappear.